FALL 2021 UPDATES – We’re recruiting from September 2nd to September 17th. Learn more on the ‘Join Us’ page. Application form can be accessed here.

 - No breathable atmosphere

-- Extremely cold temperatures
+- Extremely cold and fluctuating temperatures

 - Hazardous perchlorates in the soil

 These challenges pose huge difficulty to accomplish even the most simple of tasks on the Red Planet.
 While some say living on Mars is impossible, we have a group of students who will be happy to tell them otherwise.
 We embrace these challenges, and use them as a learning opportunity to further our own educational and professional careers.

 UBC Mars Colony is showing the world that we can push the boundaries of what is achievable at the undergraduate level.
 This team provides opportunities for students to develop technical and communication skills working on this incredibly multidisciplinary team.
 Experience like this can be the key to a successful career in many industries.

 - To design aspects of civilian and/or research habitats for use on Mars.